Overview of Configuration Management Controls for CMMC 2.0 Compliance

 The Role of NIST SP 800-171 in Configuration Management

 CMMC 2.0 Level 2 is based on NIST SP 800-171, which outlines cybersecurity requirements for organizations handling CUI.
-The configuration management (CM) family in NIST SP 800-171 includes controls that:
+The configuration management family in NIST SP 800-171 includes controls that define baseline system configurations, enforce secure security settings, ensure proper change management, restrict unauthorized system modifications, and limit nonessential functionalities.

 By implementing these controls, organizations strengthen their security posture and reduce the risk of cyberattacks targeting their IT infrastructure.